 How much muscle depends on the length of time you were immobile, but it’s quite normal to lose as much as 30% in just two weeks.

-Even moderate physical activity can help reduce muscle loss.
-It’s not just exercise that helps maintain muscle mass, but any activity that puts stress through your muscles.
+The good news is even moderate physical activity, like walking, can help reduce muscle loss.
+It’s not just exercise that helps maintain muscle mass, but any activity that puts healthy stress on your muscles.

-The good news is that even one workout per week can help preserve existing muscle mass or at least reduce any loss to almost insignificant levels.
+The good news is that even one workout per week can help preserve existing muscle mass or at least reduce any loss to almost insignificant levels!
 So, while it will probably take 2-4 workouts per week for several months to increase muscle mass, just a single training session per week will help maintain your hard-won gains.

-With fewer calories available, your body looks for ways to reduce its energy expenditure.
+With fewer calories available, your body looks for ways to reduce and conserve energy.
 One sure-fire way to do this is to decrease muscle size.
 Muscle tissue requires calories to maintain it.
-Less muscle mass means the reduced calorie intake will go further.
+Less muscle mass means your reduced calorie intake will go further.
 That’s why crash diets are such a bad idea.

 Your body also needs an abundance of protein from whole foods to maintain your muscle mass.
 Your body uses protein to repair everyday wear and tear.
-Consuming too little means that it won’t have the materials it needs for rebuilding.
+Consuming too little means your body won’t have the materials it needs for rebuilding.
 With breakdown outpacing repair, muscle loss is inevitable.

-When you are stressed, your body enters "fight or flight" mode, leading to increased heart rate, breathing rate, blood pressure, blood glucose level, and cortisol.
+When you’re stressed, your body enters "fight or flight" mode, leading to increased heart rate, breathing rate, blood pressure, blood glucose level, and cortisol.
 The trouble is cortisol is a catabolic hormone, meaning it causes tissue breakdown.

 If you turn back the clock to when humans were hunter-gatherers, stress was actually a good thing.
 It was also very short-lived.
 Confronted with a source of danger, stress gave you the instant energy you needed to run or fight for your life.
 Once the threat passed, your body returned to its pre-stress state.